- What is Multiple Sclerosis?

 - Who gets Multiple Sclerosis?

-- Why do doctors feel that I am imagining my symptoms?
+- Why do doctors think I’m imagining my symptoms?

 - Am I going to end up in a wheelchair?